Seth Perler

 FAQ

 • What if we are not on traditional semesters?
-I planned this for typical semesters in the USA, but I have families in different countries, families on hexters or quarters, homeschool families and other non-traditional schedules.
+It doesn’t matter.
+I planned UGYG for typical semesters in the USA, but I have families in various countries, families on hexters or quarters, homeschool families and other non-traditional schedules.
 The content is the same no matter what schedule you are on and you go at the pace that works for you.
-I give you “suggested” times that you can easily adapt to your situation.
-Simply go through the course in order, and adapt it to your timeline.
+I give you “suggested” times that you can adapt to your situation.
+Simply go through the course in order, and adapt it to your needs.
 The important thing is that you apply the principles.

 • How much time is needed?
-A lot, and it will also save a TON of time, energy and frustration over the rest of the semester.
-Most student videos are 5-10 minutes long and require some action related to the topic I am teaching.
+A lot, and it will also save a TON of time, energy and frustration over the rest of the semester and for years to come.
+Most student videos are 5-10 minutes long and require action.
 You can go at your own pace and do several lessons in a day or break it up over multiple days.
 Again, this is not a quick fix – that doesn’t work.
-But it is reasonable, so don’t worry!
-Plan on spending several hours the first month as we get the systems in place.
+But it is reasonable.
+Plan on spending several hours the first month as we get systems in place.
 Then it will require less time each month.

 • What if I want to do it with more than one of my children?
 No problem.
 You pay per family, so you can use it with multiple children.
-Multiple family members use the same login info.
+Family members use the same login info.

 • What if I’m not technologically savvy?
 Don’t worry, I make it clear, step by step.

 • Is it worth it?
 Absolutely, especially when you consider the cost of not taking action and especially if you view education as an investment in your child’s future.
-If this program helps you and your child transform their educational experience so they can be moving forward rather than backsliding, it’s a no-brainer.
-I’ve been helping complicated kids turn it around for a long time, and I know what works and what doesn’t.
-Coaching is $150-$200/hour, and this is incredibly deep, focused, relevant, and includes a full semester of coaching lessons.
+If this program helps you and your child transform their educational experience so they can be moving forward rather than backsliding, it’s a “heck yes!”
+I’ve been helping complicated kids turn it around for many years, and I know what works and what doesn’t.
+Coaching is $150-$250/hour, and this is incredibly deep, focused, relevant, and includes a full semester of coaching lessons.
 I designed this to be a game-changer.
 Also you can compare it to other things you spend money on – tutoring, neuropsych evals, therapists, support programs, etc..
-And there’s a 30-day money-back guarantee, so there’s no risk.
+And you get a 30-day money-back guarantee, so there’s no risk.

 • What if I have other questions?
-Email me at info@sethperler.com.
+Email info@sethperler.com

 How do we get started?